With so many solar panel manufacturers, deciding which brand to install with your solar energy system can be difficult.

 Q Cells is owned by Hanwha Chemical, a company with businesses that span the manufacturing, construction, finance, leisure, and lifestyle industries.
 The business is headquartered in Seoul, South Korea.
 In 2019, Q Cells opened the Western Hemisphere’s largest solar assembly facility in Dalton, Georgia.
 This facility can produce approximately 1.7 GW worth of solar panels yearly, underscoring their commitment to manufacturing in North America.

 Started in 2010 by a collaboration of international solar investors, Silfab Solar brings loads of experience to the North American solar sector.
 From their corporate headquarters in Canada and their two USA locations in Washington, their manufacturing capacity is 800 MW worth of panels each year.

-Both companies provide high-quality solar panels that are a great option for your system, but there are several differences that we compare below.
+Both companies provide high-quality solar panels that are a great option for your system, but we compare several differences below.

 There are many great benefits for installing solar panels (reduced electric bill, tax credits, clean energy), but the installation cost is one big hurdle that must be addressed.
 The panels are just one of many components of a solar system.
 However, they are a big portion of the cost.